-Beyond defining and typing cannabis (see sidebar on page xx), one big hurdle is whether C. sativa has any medical value.
+Beyond defining and typing cannabis (see below), one big hurdle is whether C. sativa has any medical value.
 In the United States, at least on a federal level, no part of the cannabis plant is deemed to have any medical value.
 The majority of states beg to differ and medical cannabis dispensaries abound.
 Nonetheless, the lack of medical efficacy acknowledged at the federal level puts professionals in an awkward position when it comes to discussing cannabis with their human patients.
 Extending this problem to the veterinary world, the law is even less clear and often varies state to state.
 The California state veterinary medical board currently prohibits veterinarians from discussing medical cannabis, while Oregon’s board authorizes such discussions provided they are properly noted in medical records.

 Where we stand on cannabis – for now

 Here is where we currently stand in the United States regarding cannabis chemotypes: